 Following Noontootla Creek, crossing through a beautiful valley, and passing small falls along the way, Long Creek Falls is a moderate North Georgia waterfall hike that’s about 2 miles roundtrip.
 This gorgeous 50-foot waterfall appears through towering hemlocks and rhododendron trees and falls down jagged rocks and into a colorful creek bed.

 Long Creek Falls is nestled in the Chattahoochee National Forest near Three Forks that meets the Appalachian Trail, Benton MacKaye Trail, and Duncan Ridge Trail.
 To reach the Appalachian trailhead, you’ll follow Forest Service Road 58 in Blue Ridge that features pull-offs for picnics and catch-and-release trout fishing.
-After walking for a bit, you’ll come across the blue-blazed side trail that leads to the falls.
+After walking for a bit, you’ll come across the blue-blazed side trail that leads to the best views of the falls.

 Trailhead: Three Forks, Appalachian Trail in Blue Ridge, GA